 History of the Specialty

-The American Board of Family Practice* was born many years before it was officially recognized in February, 1969 as the 20th primary medical specialty.
+The American Board of Family Practice* was born many years before it was officially recognized in February 1969 as the twentieth primary medical specialty.

 The history of the Board is a fascinating saga of travails, with frustrations and impediments punctuating its formative days.
 Despite the fact that by the early 1960s the number of physicians in a general type of practice was dwindling rapidly, the medical establishment opposed the creating of a specialty that would fill this void.
 Therefore, the founding fathers of the Board deemed it necessary and rational, particularly in the face of this opposition, to document meticulously and persuasively the need for the specialty.

 Various studies in the 1950s and 1960s concluded that "General Practice" was moribund.
 An analysis was made of specialty distribution of all graduates of every medical school by five-year periods since 1900 and from this data it was learned that the number of general practitioners was rapidly and steadily dwindling.
 In 1964, the percentage of graduates going into General Practice fell to 19%, down from 47% in 1900 and continuously diminishing.
 It was also noted that the ratio of physicians in private practice was dropping rather rapidly, and the deficit was obviously in what was termed the "Family Physician Potential."